 - Transformative Blockchain-based insurance services

 EBA Working Group Governance EUGov

 Blockchain technology presents both, opportunities and challenges, for corporate governance and compliance, enabling new business models and forms of organisations.
 It may allow tracking and reporting of financial information in real-time while maintaining a clearer chain of reliable and secure information of transaction histories.
 This has important impacts as it potentially allows for lower costs, greater liquidity, more accurate record-keeping, and transparency of ownership.
 Therefore, blockchain technology could increase the efficiency of existing practices, as well as provide new enforcement tools for market regulators.
 Moreover, the governance of blockchain itself is a new frontier, forcing us to reconsider what we know as good governance.
 This Working Group will explore the possibilities of blockchain in the field of governance and will analyse what the EU-countries can learn from each other through existing pilot projects.
 Fields of Interest:

 - Privacy in the Public

 Blockchain technology could potentially address a few of the biggest problems in the healthcare sector.
-Saving the medical data of each patient on a blockchain would not only enable patients to have full control over their data but could also promote the conduction of large-scale quantitative research studies.
-In addition, the use of blockchain technology could also lead to a better traceability of drugs and could prevent pharmaceutical fraud.
-The biggest obstacles are presumed to be the lack of adoption due to technical challenges, cultural prejudices and the current legal framework.
-This working group will gather industry experts, policy makers and researchers to discuss possibilities and risks of implementing blockchain technology into the healthcare sector under consideration of the country-specific frameworks.
+Saving the medical data of each patient on a blockchain with respect to privacy regulations would not only enable patients to have full control over their data but could also promote the conduction of large-scale quantitative research studies.
+In addition, the use of blockchain technology could also lead to better traceability of drugs and could prevent pharmaceutical fraud.
+The biggest obstacles are presumed to be the lack of adoption due to technical challenges, cultural prejudices, and the current legal framework.
+This Working Group will gather industry experts, policymakers and researchers to discuss possibilities and risks of implementing blockchain technology into the healthcare sector under consideration of the country-specific frameworks.
+Fields of Interest: